 - In RE students will develop a greater understanding of religious diversity and practice with the emphasis on Gospel aims and Values underpinning all religious values and groups.
 The RE curriculum also covers crime, punishment and reconciliation.

-- The school’s Behaviour Policy uses clear rewards and sanctions when appropriate and students are always made aware of the reasons for sanctions, ultimately all or work is to prepare our young people for adult life.
+- The school’s Behaviour Policy uses clear rewards and sanctions when appropriate and students are always made aware of the reasons for sanctions, ultimately to prepare our young people for adult life.

-- The school works in close partnership with our local PCSO.
+- The school works in close partnership with our local Police Community Support Officer and other outside agencies including the Inclusion Service.

-- Specific religious issues and major democratic themes are promoted within PSHE, Collective Worship and Assembly.
+- Specific religious issues and major democratic themes are promoted within Personal Development and Wellbeing (PDW) sessions, Collective Worship and Assembly.
 These allow the sharing of stories, images, events and music which promotes British values and our place in the world and our responsibility to each other and the world.

 - The school has very high expectations with regards to behaviour both in and outside of school.

-- There are very few incidences of racists or homophobic bullying.
+- There are very few incidences of racist, sexist or homophobic, biphobic or transphobic bullying.
 Any issues reported are dealt with swiftly and by senior members of staff.

-- School expectations are reinforced through assemblies and by the actions of staff, i.e. all staff participate in duty after school.
+- School expectations are reinforced through assemblies and by the actions of staff, i.e. all staff participate in duty after school and in addressing any incidences of inappropriate behaviour.

-- Anti-Bullying Ambassadors, Young Interpreters, Peer Mentors, Student Voice Board, Digital Leaders, Form Captains, Prefect Team and Head Boy and Girl/Senior Prefect Team.
+- Having Anti-Bullying Ambassadors, Young Interpreters, Peer Mentors, Student Voice Board, Digital Leaders, Form Captains, House Captains, Prefect Team and Head Boy and Girl/Senior Prefect Team.

 - Sixth Form Community Service Programme.

-- Fundraising activities held throughout the year including; Lent and Alms, Children in Need and Skydiving for Heart of Kent.
+- Fundraising activities held throughout the year including; Lenten Alms, Children in Need and for our House charities.

 - Student Kent Youth Parliament, with one member elected.